 "That is so funny," Astor said while looking at the ad after finishing a run along Boulder Creek on a recent sunny afternoon.
 "It makes good sense.
 If Pearl is trying to get attention, it has to do something different.
 You can`t do what the others are doing.
 I would say that they did not go far enough."

 (A recent video ad for a Reebok shoe does go a bit further.
 It shows an attractive model, with the camera zooming in on her backside, as she complains with a plaintive "Dude!"
-Not too subtle, and not a
+Not too subtle, and not a very good ad.
+Definitely not geared toward serious runners.

 Brian Metzler, senior editor of Running Times and a local runner, agreed with Astor, writing in an e-mail message that Pearl Izumi "is first and foremost committed to making really good, technically sound running shoes for people who want to run fast.
 But because they are relatively new to the shoe industry they are still small and trying to increase their market share.
 So if you look at it from the point of view that they`re making good product and they are taking bold steps to get the word out, then you can understand what they`re doing."

 Metzler added, "If they were making good product and not creating any hype, they`d never grow.
-Or if they were making poor product
+Or if they were making poor product with considerable hype, it would eventually backfire.

 According to Shaffer, being a runner -- and not a jogger -- has nothing to do with how fast you go on your training runs.
 Rather, it is "about the feeling, the emotion."
 Shaffer was pleased that in some of the e-mails he has received about the campaign, people tell him, "We love the campaign; it motivates me to go out and run."